 - 6.4 Asphalt Crack Filling: Cracks that develop throughout the life of the asphalt should be thoroughly cleaned of plant growth and debris (lanced) and then filled with a rubberized asphalt crack sealant.
 If the crack surfaces are not properly prepared, the sealant will not adhere.
 Crack filling should be accomplished every three to six years to prevent infiltration of water through the asphalt into the sub-grade, causing damage to the road base.
 It is appropriate to perform these types of repairs immediately prior to edgemill and overlay.
 Generally, this type of repair should not be required for approximately five years after an edgemill and overlay project. - 6.5 Concrete Sidewalks: When sidewalks are cracked or scaled or sections have settled, the resulting differential or "tripping hazard" can present a liability problem for the Association if personal injury should occur as a result.
 Tripping hazards should be repaired expeditiously to promote safety and prevent liability problems for the community.
 Generally, where practical and appropriate, concrete element repairs and replacements are scheduled in the same years to promote cost efficiencies.
 Replacements are usually scheduled in cycles because the necessity of full replacement at one time is unlikely.
 Typically, damaged or differentially settled sections can be removed by saw cutting or jack hammer and re-cast.
 Concrete milling of the differential surfaces is sometimes an appropriate, cost-effective alternative to recasting.
-Skim coating is not an effective repair for scaled or settled concrete surfaces and, over time, will usually worsen the problem. - 6.6 Concrete Steps: Concrete steps should be replaced when cracking, deterioration, or settlement occurs.
-Cracks, which occur at the intersection of treads and risers, should be filled with an appropriate sealant to prevent water infiltration. - 6.7 Concrete Curbs and Gutters: Vehicle impacts, differential settlement, construction damage, and cracking and spalling of the concrete will eventually result in the need for replacement of some curb sections.
+Skim coating is not an effective repair for scaled or settled concrete surfaces and, over time, will usually worsen the problem.
+The use of ice melting chemicals may accelerate deterioration of concrete components. - 6.6 Concrete Curbs and Gutters: Vehicle impacts, differential settlement, construction damage, and cracking and spalling of the concrete will eventually result in the need for replacement of some curb sections.
 A typical damaged or settled section, usually 10 feet in length, will be removed by saw cutting or jack hammer and re-cast.
-Replacements are scheduled in cycles because the necessity of full replacement at one time is unlikely. - 6.8 Bare Wood Components: Bare wood components, both non-treated and pressure-treated, generally will achieve a greater useful service life and improved appearance if preventative maintenance is performed.
-Periodic pressure washing and sealing with wood preservative is recommended on all wood components.
-Rough edges and splinters should be sanded prior to sealing.
-Damaged, warped, or deteriorated wood components should be replaced as necessary.
-Generally, securing or repairing wood components with screws will provide a better fastening method than nails. - 6.9 Wood Fence: Bare wood components, both non-treated and pressure-treated, generally will achieve a greater useful service life and improved appearance if preventative maintenance is performed.
-Periodic pressure washing and sealing with wood preservative is recommended on all wood components.
-Rough edges and splinters should be sanded prior to sealing.
-Damaged or deteriorated wood components should be replaced as necessary.
-Generally, securing or repairing wood components with screws will provide a better fastening method than nails.